tmbritton/tom-britton-dev/content/posts/simple-state-management-in-js.md

 Basically you subscribe to an event type, this case the type is "test".
 Then you publish an event of the same type with a payload object.
 This object is then passed to the callback provided to the subscribe method and it acts on the payload.
 Simple, right?

+## Store

+The [store module](https://github.com/tmbritton/state-manager/blob/master/src/store/Store.ts) is where the data is held.
+I did use a class here, but it's debatable whether you'd ever want multiple instantiations of the Store in the application.
+There may be use cases. ¯\\\_(ツ)\_/¯ The flow here is you call the <span class="inlineCode">commit()</span> function with a type of mutation as the first parameter and a payload for the mutation to act on as the second parameter.
+The change is then published by the PubSub component.

+### Mutations

+I lifted mutations directly from VueX.
+They are functions you define that accept a payload and make changes to state.
+You don't change state outside of mutations and you only call mutations via the <span class="inlineCode">commit()</span> function.
+None of this is strictly enforced since I'm making this library for myself.
+But that's how it's supposed to work.

+## Summation

+That was a brief introduction on how I put together a simple state management system.
+I plan to use it in upcoming game projects.
+It could be used in web development projects as well, but I'd probably want to roll my own 2-way binding and virtual dom to go along with it.
+If you'd like to read a better article with a similar take, <a href="https://css-tricks.com/build-a-state-management-system-with-vanilla-javascript/">check out this one on CSS Tricks</a>.